iotaledger/wallet.rs/documentation/docs/specification.md

 #### select_inputs()

-Select inputs for funds transfer.
+Select inputs for transferring funds.

 :::info
 This method should only be used internally by [send()](#send).
 The input selection method should also ensure that the recipient address doesn't match the remainder address.